bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.17.2+20180623 Internal change that adds dependency on phplist 3.3.2 2.17.1+20180620 Support negative searching
+    2.18.0+20180709 Add command to remove subscribers from all lists to which they belong 2.17.2+20180623 Internal change that adds dependency on phplist 3.3.2 2.17.1+20180620 Support negative searching
                     Add foreign key to command line import